SIG SAUER® Compatible Pistol Kit

 The SIG P320 is one of the greatest modular handgun platforms to hit the market.
 Introduced in 2014, the P320 uses an innovative "universal" firearm chassis, capable of swapping three calibers and four sizes for a plethora of applications: Choose 9mm, .357 SIG, or .40 S&W and pick between a Full-Size, Carry, Compact, or Subcompact barrel, grip, and slide.
 Of course, such a platform deserves the at-home 80% receiver treatment.
 With one of these SIG SAUER® Compatible Pistol Kits, you get the ability to configure every type of handgun you could ever want or need.

 Like the 80% lower receiver for the AR-15, the P320-compatible platform utilizes an 80% version of the Sig's factory chassis, called the MUP1 FCU insert.
-Included with each pistol kit is the jig required for completing the final manufacturing steps of the insert, transforming it into a firearm by legal definition.
-With the MUP1 insert drilled and machined (a process that usually takes less than one hour with simple hand tools), final assembly of your complete pistol takes just a few minutes -- then you're ready to carry or hit the range.
+Completing the final manufacturing steps of the insert transforms it into a firearm by legal definition.
+With the MUP1 insert drilled and machined, final assembly of your complete pistol takes just a few minutes.
+Then you're ready to carry or hit the range.

 The ATF and federal law (specifically, the Gun Control Act of 1968) states it is legal for a private citizen to build a firearm at home, from scratch, for personal use, no license required.
 Doing so does not require going through an FFL, submitting any paperwork, or paying extra taxes or fees to any government agency.
-The only component of the Sig P320 Build Kit considered a firearm is the MUP1 80% chassis, and only once the chassis has been drilled and machined, to be made functional.
-This means your Build Kit ships directly to your front door like any other product or kit you'd purchase online!
+The only component of the Sig P320 considered a firearm is the MUP1 chassis, once the chassis has been drilled and machined to be made functional.

 Some states have restricted firearm build kits and 80% lowers, contrary to federal law.
 Other states consider 80% receivers (firearm blanks) to be firearms.
 Before placing an order, review our Shipping & Returns Policy to ensure your state is not restricted.
 We cannot fulfill orders placed in restricted states.
 If you have questions about the legality of building a firearm in your state, always speak with a licensed attorney first.